-ALBA Elementary School has a two pronged system in charge of the charter and all administrative services: A School Governance Body, otherwise called the Governance Council throughout this document, and a Teacher Cooperative.
+ALBA Elementary School has a two-prongedcollaborative system in charge of the charter and all administrative services: A School Governance Body, otherwise called the Governance CouncilBoard throughout this document, Administrative team, and a Teacher Cooperative.
 The school may contract for administrative services.
-The ALBA School Governance Council, representative of the school faculty, with a balance of primary and intermediate teachers, parents, and community partners is in charge of the charter school and determine major school policies by consensus.
-They provide input for promoting school climate, developing and piloting new curriculum, and establishing operational procedures.
+The ALBA School Governance CouncilBoard, representative of the school faculty, with a balance of primary and intermediate teachers, parents, and community partners is in charge of the charter school, assists in the day to day operations of the school, and determines major school policies by consensus.
+They provide input for promoting school climate, developing and piloting new curriculum, and budget development and oversight, establishing operational procedures.

-The Teacher Cooperative consists of all full time licensed teachers in the school.
-As educational leaders of the school the Cooperative oversees the day-to-day operations allocating and directing the school resources to maximize and enhance the educational experience for the student population.
-The Cooperative motivates and provides instructional leadership, including school climate, develop curriculum and operational procedures, encourages quality work and provide opportunities for professional growth.
-In addition, the Cooperative promotes commitment to the school's educational goals and work closely with corresponding members of community agencies committed to partnerships with ALBA School.
+The Teacher Cooperative consists of all full timefull-time licensed teachers in the school.
+As educational leaders of the school, the Cooperative oversees the day to day operations allocating and directing the school resources to maximize and enhance the educational experience for the student population.
+The Cooperative motivates and provides instructional leadership, including school climate, develops curriculum and operational procedures, encourages quality work, and provide opportunities for professional growth.
+In addition, the Cooperative promotes commitment to the school's educational goals and works closely with corresponding members of community agencies committed to partnerships with ALBA School.
 The staff assume leadership roles in the pursuit of academic excellence.
-A staff member is designated to attend District Administrative Meetings- The teaching staff at ALBA shall designate one teacher to function as a lead teacher to perform routine administrative duties at the school site.
+Administrative services will be provided by a principal and vice principal.
+The Teacher Cooperative chairperson will meet regularly with the administrative team.
+Any allegations of staff misconduct will be promptly reported in accordance with the MPS Employee Handbook.
+A staff member is designated to attend District Administrative Meetings.
+The teaching staff at ALBA shall designate one teacher to function as a lead teacher to perform routine administrative duties at the school site.
 The lead teacher shall promptly report allegations of staff misconduct to the appropriate MPS administrator.
 The lead teacher shall be compensated following the under fill administrative rate.
 There will be a teacher designated as a contact person.